hemanthhariharan/hemanthhariharan.github.io/README.md

 ## Projects (Click the project title to see more!)

 ### [Energy analytics and financial modeling](/Projects/COI_E2X_slides_final_presentation_Hemanth.pdf)
 #### During my summer internship with COI Energy, I worked on studying historical energy consumption data for customer selection and financial modeling to determine customer payback periods.
-My model generates data and computes payback period for multiple scenarios (Monte Carlo analysis) and can also be used for specific buildings.
+My model generates data, computes payback period for multiple scenarios (Monte Carlo analysis), and can also be used for specific buildings.

 ![COI_E2X](/Images/COI_E2X_Collage.png)